OHI-Science/OHI-website/content/guidance/species.md

 At this point, you will want to consider how to best aggregate all the species information to arrive at a single score.
 For instance, will the model take into account range size?
 Or, count all species equally.
 An inherent disadvantage for conservation may occur when rare species get rarer in the future, and will therefore have a relatively small influence on the score while common species drive the results.

 The model used for the Global Assessment, starts by analyzing the data at the raster cell scale.
 The species located in each raster cell are replaced by their numeric extinction risk values and these values are then averaged to get a single condition value for each cell.
 The resulting cell values are then averaged within each country's EEZ to get the region score.

 The result is that range size has an impact on score results.
 For example, most cone snail species will not have a big impact on the Species sub-goal score because they tend to be rare species and have small distributions.

 This approach may, or may not, reflect the desired objectives of other OHI+ assessments.

 *_Additional notes_*

-Do you know how the data were collected?
-Do you have information on sampling effort?
-If you don’t know, you may not be sure whether changes in condition are due to monitoring efforts or biodiversity change, and you therefore may want to consider the uncertainty of your model.
+It is important to understand how the data were collected.
+This information can help determine whether changes in condition are due to monitoring efforts or biodiversity change.

 #### Examples of the Approach